 The Right Fuelcard Company Ltd. – Modern Slavery and Human Trafficking Statement

-The Right Fuelcard Company Ltd. is committed to preventing slavery and human trafficking in all business activities.
+The Right Fuelcard Company Ltd is part of The Right Fuelcard Company Group Ltd and is committed to preventing slavery and human trafficking in all business activities.
 This statement outlines the steps we have put in place with the aim of ensuring that there is no slavery or human trafficking in our own business and supply chains.

 We all have a duty to be alert to risks, however small.
 Staff are expected to report their concerns and management to act upon them.